DanBaissa/Black-Marble-Utilities/README.md

 #### How It Works
 The `Downloader` script interfaces with NASA's data repositories to fetch VIIRS Black Marble imagery based on user-specified parameters.
-It requires the user to define a date range for the desired data, the geographical region of interest (typically specified by the country name), and the destination folder where the downloaded data should be stored.
-Additionally, since access to NASA's data repositories often requires authentication, the script also requires an API token.
+It requires the user to define a date range for the desired data, the country of interest, and the destination folder where the downloaded data should be stored.
+Additionally, since access to NASA's data repositories require authentication, the script also requires an API token.

 #### Key Features